kyma-project/kyma/docs/application-connector/10-04-connector-service-troubleshooting.md

 }
 ```

-Subject values present in CSR should match the subject in this response.
+Subject values present in CSR should match the subject in the response that you got.

 To check the subject of the generated CSR, run the following command:
 ```